system76/docs/_articles/upgrade-ubuntu.md

 Once restarted the computer will be on the newly upgraded system!
 If you run into any issues, check out Troubleshooting below.

 If you use any third-party packages, you'll need to re-enable them in the **Software & Updates** app on the **Other Software** tab.
 Check any sources that you might need, then close the window.

 ---

+### Information

+For more information about releases and how long they are supported for, please see the [Ubuntu Release Wiki](https://wiki.ubuntu.com/Releases).

+For more information about what end of life means, please see the [End of Life](https://www.ubuntu.com/info/release-end-of-life) document.

+For more information on LTS support and the Hardware Enablement Stack, please the the [HWE Wiki](https://wiki.ubuntu.com/Kernel/LTSEnablementStack).

+---